seb7wake/teamify/README.md

 I implemented error handling in all forms.
 Every form field in the add and delete pages check for valid input, and show error messages under text fields that need to be updated.

+## Google Maps API

+For the location field in the user form, I thought it would be helpful for the user to have autocompletion using teh Google maps API.
+This was a fairly minor adjustment, but I think it really helps improve UX of the product!

 ## Responsive Design :iphone:

 Although there was no referene to responsive design in the project requirements document, I implemented the UI to account for desktop, mobile, and even iPad users.
 This was not too much extra work and would make a big difference had this been a real product.